EPERLab/CLEW/docs/fichas/07_Precipitation.rst

 CapacityFactor[r,t,y]
 ---------

-The seasonal patterns of precipitation were added.
 The Capacity Factor is the relationship given between the accumulated precipitation of the season, in this case dry or wet, and the annual amount.
 This parameter is based on the following equation:

 .. math::